We were filled with elation.

 We could not believe our good fortune; it seemed like the perfect fit!

 We arranged to meet him in the parking lot of the Rensselaer Aldi since it was a suitable halfway point.
 (Side note: For some reason, all meetings involving poultry and halfway points occur in parking lots).
 We have now met near strangers in the parking lots of gas stations, restaurants, and grocery stores, all for the purpose of managing our flock.

 We caught Junior, which wasn’t as difficult as we’d expected, and put him into a hay-lined dog crate with cups of feed and water.

 The only problem was that we did this too early (about two hours before it was time to leave for the meeting) and the rest of the chickens (and Tough Guy, of course) saw this as an opportunity to taunt and harass Junior in his newly-confined state.

 Since the weather has been hovering in the single digits, we decided he’d be warmer and happier in the back of the car anyway and moved him there until show time.

 We offered to lend him the dog crate during the acclimation period.
-We suggested to him that they would be fine together at night (chickens also don’t mind much at bedtime) and that he could separate them each morning until they got used to one another.
-Sadly, this poor man just wanted a pretty bird and not a disruption to his retired life.
-He wasn’t prepared to crate-train, and we couldn’t in good conscience unload our issue onto him.
-Dave headed back to the Aldi parking lot to pick him up.
+We suggested to him that they would be fine together at night (chickens don’t mind much at bedtime).
+He could then just separate them each morning until they got used to one another.